-The ID and password issued to a researcher remain valid after he/she moves to another research institution.
-Every researcher should exercise due care in handling his/her ID and password so as to prevent their leakage and abuse.
+The ID and password issued to a researcher remain valid after he/she moves to another research

 2. Restrictions on Parallel Grant Application/Receipt

 A researcher who intends to submit research proposal(s) to KAKENHI should be well acquainted with the "Restrictions on Parallel Grants Application/Receipt" before starting preparation of research proposal document(s) to check if applications to the intended categories are permitted.